-The ten minute rule is a great way to be productive, increase motivation, and better your time management skills.
+The 10 minute rule is a great way to be productive, increase motivation, and reduce procrastination.
 Great for exercise, homework, or cleaning tasks!

 We all have times (or days, weeks, months) when we're feeling unproductive.
 I think that's just part of the human experience - feeling 100% ready to work at all times would be exhausting!
 And I am in no way an exception to this - as a matter of fact, I've had a week of just "blah" when trying to write this post.
 It's not necessarily that I didn't want to write it - just that the motivation in the midst of summer with my kids wasn't there.